 In accordance with Title IX, this Policy addresses the College's prohibition of Sexual Harassment.
-Allegations of sex discrimination that do not involve Sexual Harassment will be handled in accordance with the College's Nondiscrimination Policy.
+Allegations of sex discrimination that do not involve Sexual Harassment, as defined in this Policy, will be handled in accordance with the College's Nondiscrimination Policy or Sexual Misconduct Policy, depending on the allegations.

 Inquiries or Complaints about Title IX or any form of sex discrimination or Sexual Harassment may be directed to the College's Title IX Coordinator:

+Jen Zuccola

-Jen Zuccola Title IX Coordinator Vice President of Student Affairs Morrison Bldg, M104 Minneapolis, MN 55404 Office Phone: 612-874-3626 Email: jzuccola@mcad.edu
+Title IX Coordinator

+Vice President of Student Affairs

+Morrison Bldg, M104

+Minneapolis, MN 55404

+Office Phone: 612-874-3626

+Email: jzuccola@mcad.edu